-

 Visite thématiqueEthnography Museum of Geneva

-This tour takes the youngest children to Oceania, where they will first meet the Ged Nor Beizam reef shark and learn about the importance of sharks to the inhabitants of the Torres Islands.
-Staying in Oceania, we then travel to central Australia to learn about Aboriginal culture through objects and stories.
-This journey allows children to encounter different ways of thinking about the world, through stories accompanied by sensory experiences, observation, listening and games.For children aged 2 to 4 accompanied by an adult.
+This journey takes the youngest visitors to Oceania, where they first meet Ged Nor Beizam, the reef shark, and learn about the importance of sharks to the inhabitants of the Torres Strait Islands.
+Staying in Oceania, we then travel to central Australia to discover Aboriginal culture through objects and stories.
+This tour allows children to encounter different ways of thinking about the world through stories accompanied by sensory experiences, observation, listening and games.

-This activity is free but reservations are compulsory.Sold out
+This activity is free but booking is compulsory.

 -